 Target shooting can be a fun and challenging activity and is generally allowed on public lands in Colorado except in developed recreation sites or areas.
 Target shooting may also be restricted in some units of the National Landscape Conservation System.

-Shooting and possession and use of firearms are allowed on public lands managed by the BLM as long as the activity:
+Shooting, possession and use of firearms are allowed on public lands managed by the BLM provided that the specific shooting activity:

-• Does not damage or destroy natural features, native plants, cultural resources, historic structures or government/private property.
-This includes using any vegetation or structure as a target, backstop, or target holder.
+• Does not damage or destroy natural features, native plants, cultural resources, historic structures or government and/or private property.
+This includes using any vegetation or structure as a target, backstop or target holder.

 • Does not facilitate and create a condition of littering, refuse accumulation and abandoned personal property.
 The shooting of any glass bottle, container, or material that would break into small pieces and create a hazard or litter is prohibited.
 All spent shells or brass are considered litter and must be removed by the shooter.